 1. Service of the Complaint.
-The plaintiff shall promptly serve the complaint in accordance with Federal Rule of Civil Procedure 4 and shall file the proof(s) of service with the Court.
-If the plaintiff fails to serve properly a copy of the complaint in the time prescribed by Rule 4, the action may be dismissed.
+The plaintiff(s) shall promptly serve the complaint in accordance with Federal Rule of Civil Procedure 4 and shall file the proof(s) of service with the Court.

+Should the plaintiff(s) fail to serve properly a copy of the complaint in the time prescribed by Rule 4, the action may be dismissed.